aerona-chofu-ashp/docs/guides/cooling.md

 ![Parameters 5124 / 5126](images/cooling-params-5124.png)

 This disables the cooling ('sun/snowflake') button on the room controller.
-You need to set parameter 5124 to zero, and then the cooling button will enable, (11) on the room controller diagram above (page 28 of the Chofu R32 manual):
+You need to set parameter 5124 to zero using Installer mode, and then the cooling button will enable, (11) on the room controller diagram above (page 28 of the Chofu R32 manual):

 ![Room controller](images/room-controller-11.png)